Dog Safe Mulch: Best Options and How They Save Money

 Is your dog a digger?
 There are ways to save your yard and still let your dog be a dog.
 In this article, I reveal affordable tips.

-Cocoa mulch (aka cocoa bean mulch or cocoa shell mulch) – This type of mulch is as toxic as chocolate for dogs
+This type of mulch is also referred to as cocoa bean mulch or cocoa shell mulch.
+This type of mulch is as toxic as chocolate for dogs

-Pine needle mulch – Pine sap is toxic and needles have a sharp edge and can cause serious issues if ingested.
+Pine sap is toxic, and the needles have a sharp edge that can cause serious issues if ingested.

 There are a multitude of mulch varieties you can use for your garden that are dog-friendly.
 These include:

-Pine bark mulch (basic wood mulch)- This type of mulch is the most economical, but can wash away and fade quickly.
+This is basic wood mulch.
+This type of mulch is the most economical, but it can wash away and fade quickly.

-Cedar mulch – This is my favorite type of mulch due to its smell and pest-repellant qualities.
-However, some dogs are allergic to cedar, so make sure to keep your eyes on your pup.
+This is my favorite type of mulch due to its smell and its pest-repellent qualities.
+But some dogs are allergic to cedar, so make sure to keep your eyes on your pup.

 Henry sits on dog safe mulch in our yard.